-- 1. Mount the unit so the return air inlet is $90^{\circ}$ to the return air grille.
-Refer to Figure 7.
-Install a sound baffle as illustrated to reduce line of sight sound transmitted through return air grilles. - 2.
+- 1. Mount the unit so that the return air inlet is 90° to the return air grille.
+Refer to Figure 2 on facing page.
+Install a sound baffle as illustrated to reduce line-of-sight sound transmitted through return air grilles. - 2.
 Mount the unit on a rubber or neoprene isomode pad to minimize vibration transmission to the building structure.
 Extend the pad beyond all four edges of the unit.